Key Takeaways

 - Up to 30-hour wear

-- Transfer-resistant, sweat-resistant, water-resistant
+- Transfer-resistant, sweat-resistant, waterproof

 - Lightweight feel